UPPMAX/programming_formalisms/docs/sessions/ide/README.md

 ## Why does this course recommends to use an IDE anyways?

+We recommend to use an IDE, because:

-Because it reduces the amount of tools you need to install, as the IDE installs these for you:
+- it reduces the amount of tools you need to install, as the IDE installs these for you:
   - Built-in version control
   - Built-in terminal
   - Built-in git credential manager
   - Built-in debugger
+- it is intended to make the learning curve less steep: one can 'just click through things', where these things will make sense later.

-Additionally, it helps the learners understand what the other is doing, if they use the same program to work in.
+- it gives a common environment to learn in, so that learners can better understand what the other is doing

+We recommend VS Code, as this is the most popular IDE.

 ## Exercises